 The lines are becoming blurrier when it comes to hearing aids and sound amplifiers.
 Some hearing aids may look like sound amplifiers and vice versa, making it harder for prospective customers to differentiate between them.

 It’s important for anyone who has experienced hearing loss to fully explore all their options and understand that hearing loss is a condition that CAN be treated.
 Sound amplifiers are only meant for those with normal hearing or very mild hearing loss and will not provide the same type of sound clarity as customizable medical hearing aids do.
-Those with gradually worsening or moderate to severe hearing loss should especially consider medical grade hearing aids that cater to their needs and to achieve actual, positive results.
+Those with gradually worsening or moderate to severe hearing loss should especially consider medical-grade hearing aids that cater to their needs and achieve actual, positive results.

 In this article